Updated November 28, 2018

-Whether you manage pay-per-click advertising campaigns with fixed or flexible budgets, at some point you will likely recommend that a client increase their PPC spend.
+Whether you manage pay-per-click advertising campaigns with fixed or flexible budgets, at some point you will likely deliver a PPC budget recommendation suggesting the client increase their digital ad spend.

 If you have the power to raise budgets so long as you maintain a certain return (ROI, ROAS, etc.), this conversation may be an easy one if campaigns are exceeding your goals.

 But for PPC marketers that manage agreed upon fixed budgets (especially those with limited/incomplete tracking), this discussion is often much more difficult.

 Being prepared with data, a strong understanding of your client's motivations and goals, and a sincere desire to help your client’s business grow can help you navigate this tricky conversation.

 Read on for common objections to increasing PPC spend and ways to handle them in a manner that builds trust and leads to improved results for your clients.

 Client Says: You’re recommending we spend more on PPC so you can make more money off of us.